SPH73/Santorini-nail-bar/README.md

 ##### Future feature ideas will be added here as they come up.

-In the future, as the content and business grows, the site should be split into individual pages so that additional pages can be added, such as a Products page, as the owner is planning her own line of products that she will advertise and sell from her site.
+In the future, as the content and business grows, the site should be split into individual pages so that additional pages can be added, such as a Products page.
+The owner is planning her own line of products that she will advertise and sell from her site.
 Shopify and PayPal are the technologies that are currently drafted into the plans for this.

 #### Technologies used
 1. HTML5